Codeception/Codeception/docs/11-codecoverage.md

     remote: true
 ```

-In this case remote Code Coverage results wont't be merged with local ones if this option is enabled.
+In this case remote Code Coverage results won't be merged with local ones if this option is enabled.
 Merging is possible only in case a remote and local file have th same path.
 But in case of running tests on a remote server we are not sure of it.